Philosophy of space and time: Relativity of simultaneity

 According to special relativity each point in the universe can have a different set of events that compose its present instant.
 This has been used in the Rietdijk–Putnam argument to demonstrate that relativity predicts a block universe in which events are fixed in four dimensions.

-Invariance vs. covariance

-Bringing to bear the lessons of the absolutism/relationalism debate with the powerful mathematical tools invented in the 19th and 20th century, Michael Friedman draws a distinction between invariance upon mathematical transformation and covariance upon transformation.

-Invariance, or symmetry, applies to objects, i.e. the symmetry group of a space-time theory designates what features of objects are invariant, or absolute, and which are dynamical, or variable.

-Covariance applies to formulations of theories, i.e. the covariance group designates in which range of coordinate systems the laws of physics hold.

-This distinction can be illustrated by revisiting Leibniz's thought experiment, in which the universe is shifted over five feet.
-In this example the position of an object is seen not to be a property of that object, i.e. location is not invariant.
-Similarly, the covariance group for classical mechanics will be any coordinate systems that are obtained from one another by shifts in position as well as other translations allowed by a Galilean transformation.

-In the classical case, the invariance, or symmetry, group and the covariance group coincide, but they part ways in relativistic physics.
-The symmetry group of the general theory of relativity includes all differentiable transformations, i.e., all properties of an object are dynamical, in other words there are no absolute objects.
-The formulations of the general theory of relativity, unlike those of classical mechanics, do not share a standard, i.e., there is no single formulation paired with transformations.
-As such the covariance group of the general theory of relativity is just the covariance group of every theory.

 Historical frameworks

 A further application of the modern mathematical methods, in league with the idea of invariance and covariance groups, is to try to interpret historical views of space and time in modern, mathematical language.

 In these translations, a theory of space and time is seen as a manifold paired with vector spaces, the more vector spaces the more facts there are about objects in that theory.
 The historical development of spacetime theories is generally seen to start from a position where many facts about objects are incorporated in that theory, and as history progresses, more and more structure is removed.

-For example, Aristotelian space and time has both absolute position and special places, such as the center of the cosmos, and the circumference.
+For example, Aristotelian space and time has both absolute position and special places, such as the center of the cosmos and the circumference.
 Newtonian space and time has absolute position and is Galilean invariant, but does not have special positions.